Accredited by the College of Optometrists

 The short course is delivered and assessed via distance learning.
 Optometrists undertake a bespoke package of online learning material (audio-visual and written content) supported by online peer-discussion and online tutorial and case discussion sessions with course tutors and other learners.
 An optional tutorial day at Ulster University’s Coleraine campus is available for those who want to attend.
 Assessment is conducted online through reflective reports, case studies and video demonstration of practical skills and communication.

 The course is assessed through a variety of means including bite-sized knowledge-based assessments, four case reports demonstrating your visual assessment and management of a range of paediatric cases, and submission of evidence of your communication and practical skills.
-It is envisaged that a number of CET points will be available throughout the module, aligned to these assessments.
+CPD points will be available throughout the module, aligned to these assessments.

 The on-campus or online tutorials provides the opportunity for optometrists to undertake paediatric case discussions with peers and the course tutors.
 There will also be practical demonstrations of key visual assessment techniques used in paediatric optometry and an opportunity for questions and answers relating to a variety of assessment strategies.

-This course usually runs twice per year.
-For information regarding the date of the next course or to register your interest please email firstname.lastname@example.org or contact one of the following:
+This course usually runs once per year.
+For information regarding the date of the next course or to register your interest please email firstname.lastname@example.org or contact Professor Saunders using the details below.